Ben Barnes (actor)

+Also known for his contributions to the soundtracks of films in which he appeared, Barnes released his debut single "11:11" in September 2021.
+This preceded the release of his debut extended play, Songs For You.
+His debut album, Where The Light Gets In, was released on January 10, 2025.

 Early life and education

 Barnes was born on 20 August 1981 in southwest London to Patricia Becker, a relationship psychotherapist, and Thomas Barnes, a psychiatrist and professor.
 He has a younger brother, Jack.
 Barnes cites his mother's Jewish South African childhood, his father's scientific education, and his attendance at what he felt was a "vaguely Christian" school where he "liked the hymns" as formative influences.

 Barnes was educated at two independent schools for boys: Homefield Preparatory School in Sutton and King's College School in Wimbledon.
 In King's, he sang in choirs and played percussions (drums and piano) in jazz orchestras and concert bands.
 In 1997 he began his career in musical theatre by joining the National Youth Music Theatre where, at age sixteen, he gave his first performance as a drummer in the West End musical adaptation of Bugsy Malone.
 Prior to university, he spent two years singing, television presenting, and working with entertainment svengali Simon Fuller to open a jazz club and release an album, both of which did not materialise.